pattisoj/soc-revision-app/README.md

 Here I will document any changes I make after the completion of the project.

-- 25/06/22 - Combined both repositories from the project into this repository, removed the old READMEs, created this new README and created the images folder.
+- Combined both repositories from the project into this repository, removed the old READMEs, created this new README and created the images folder.
-- 26/06/22 - Linked this repository to a personal database separate from the project database.
+- Linked this repository to a personal database separate from the project database.
 Installed the SweetAlert npm package for better alerts on form submit and form 'missing fields' error.
+- The week after our project we spent time reformatting our code to be more readable.
+We also created proper documentation.
+I have changed the code base in this project to be better formatted and more readable.
+I have also brought across the README.md we created and stored it in this repo.
+- Deployment!
+The original repository is deployed.